unacast/deprecated-unacast.github.io/_posts/2016-06-29-concurrency-in-go.md

 ## Example: using goroutines and channels

-First let’s assume we want to create service that asks three external services and return them.
+First let’s assume we want to create a service that asks three external services and return them.
 Let’s call these three services Facebook, Twitter and Github.
 For simplicity, we a fake communication with each of these services, such that the result of each service can be found at ``https://localhost/{facebook, twitter, github}``, respectively.

 The behaviour for ``GetAllTheThings`` is to fetch data from all services defined and combined them into a list.
 Let’s start with a naive approach.